-First introduced in 1978, and officially released to the masses in 1979, the original Tailwind holds the distinction of being the Swoosh shoe that introduced the world to Air-Sole cushioning, effectively laying the groundwork for the brand's entire footwear strategy in the decades that followed.
-By 1992, the kicks had received visible Air cushioning and, a few short years later, they would join the venerable Air Max lineup.
-Once the turn of the new millennium had arrived, the Tailwind had officially evolved into a proper alternative to Nike's annual flagship Air Max release.
+First introduced in 1978, and officially released to the masses in 1979, the original Tailwind holds the distinction of being the Swoosh shoe that introduced the world to Air sole cushioning.
+This effectively laid the groundwork for a large portion of the brand's footwear strategy in the decades that followed.
+In 1992, the Tailwind received visible Air cushioning and, a few short years later, they would join the venerable Air Max lineup.
+Once the turn of the new millennium had arrived, the Tailwind was considered to be both a proper performance and style alternative to Nike's annual flagship Air Max release.

-In fact, 1999's Air Max Tailwind IV may has well have been called the Air Max 99.
-The first Tailwind to offer both heel and forefoot Air cushioning, the Air Max Plus–inspired IV also showcased the Swoosh runner's boldest upper yet, making the shoe an obvious go-to for the running and sportswear obsessed alike.
+Looking back over 20 years later, 1999's Air Max Tailwind IV may as well have been called the Air Max 99.
+The first Tailwind to offer both heel and forefoot Air cushioning, the Air Max Plus–adjacent IV also showcased the Swoosh runner's boldest upper yet, making the shoe an obvious go-to for both the running and sportswear obsessed.

 The original Tailwind is arguably the single most important shoe in the Swoosh's storied history, and the one that set the brand off on its Air-Sole-cushioned trajectory for decades to come.
 Released in limited quantities in 1978 for the Honolulu Marathon, the Tailwind introduced the world to the Air-Sole unit, which was pioneered by aerospace tech specialist Frank Rudy and first brought to Nike in 1977.
 After generating considerable buzz and selling out in a flash in Hawaii, the kicks were released to the masses the following year – immediately becoming a go-to for elite pavement-pounders.